 Philologist, numismatist and cartoonist Claire Franklin provides insight into her daily thoughts.
-Recently, in the study of a very hip artist ...
+Recently, somewhere in Celtic Europe...

 On 24 November 2019, Franz Füeg died.
 Many coin collectors know him as one of the most important scholars of Byzantine numismatics.
 Only a few of them are aware that he was also one of the most distinguished architects of Switzerland.

 There are very few power seekers of the past that are admired in today’s world as much as Napoleon.
 One of the reasons for this is his way of self-portrayal.
 We tell the story of one of his medals.
 It belonged to Napoleon himself and will be offered in Künker’s Berlin sale.

 CNG’s online auction (which is also Triton Session V) features 1,069 lots.
 Collectors will find again quality coins from the Jack A. Frazer Collection as well as Greek coins from the Matthew Curtis Collection and a run of Roman sestertii from the Summer Haven Collection.

 For 40 years, Kurt Wyprächtiger curated the numismatic collection at the Museum zu Allerheiligen in Schaffhausen.
 From the unorganised material that he was confronted with when he started the job in 1980 he built up a systematic coin collection.
 Now, he steps down.

 The new volume of the highly important Roman Imperial Coinage series was published by Spink in November 2019.
 It deals with the coins of emperor Hadrian and has a new layout.
 Ursula Kampmann took a look at it.